Tivoli Fountains

 The City of Fountains: A Day Trip to Tivoli Italy

 If you need a break from all of the tourists in Rome the village of Tivoli is a short train ride and feels like a world away.
 As a side trip from Rome we took the local train to Tivoli.
 It so happened there was a metro strike the morning we planned on heading to Tivoli.
-The strike was for four hours and we learned strikes in Rome are planned ahead of time.
-However, we were not aware of this particular strike.
-Like most mornings we walked to the metro to find we could not take the metro or the bus to Tiburtini like we had planned.

 This post may contain affiliate links.
 Please read my disclosure policy.